Estimated reading time: 5 minutes

 ‘Love’ is a really big word, and we might never get an answer.
 However, research shows that cats definitely prefer their owners over many things, such as random people, toys and even food.
 You can read more about cats and their relationships with their humans here.

-Have you watched Inside the Mind of a Cat on Netflix?
+Have you watched Inside the Mind of a Cat, Netflix cat documentary?
 Great.
 If any of these topics interest you, let me know in the comments below.
-I’d love to dig in a bit deeper on the topic you want in future posts.
+I’d love to dig in a bit deeper into some topics, in particular regarding cat brain and behavior.

 Magenta and Rocky send their love!